breadweb/extralife-helper/README.md

 ### Contact

-If you see any issues that are not covered in the troubleshooting section, please visit the [Helper forum thread](http://bit.ly/helper-forum) and I'll do my best to fix it quickly.
+If you see any issues that are not covered in the troubleshooting section, please visit my [Discord server](https://discord.gg/aArewEc) and I'll do my best to fix it quickly.

 I'd also love to see the Helper being used on your stream.
-Let me know your broadcasting URL so I can watch and cheer you on during the marathon.
+Let me know your streaming URL so I can watch and cheer you on during the marathon.
 Good luck with your fundraising for Extra Life!

 Adam "Bread" Slesinger